How to Calculate How Much You Need to Retire

 Calculating the Gap

-Assume you have determined that to meet your retirement expenses you will need about $71,000 of gross income per year (gross means that includes what you would pay in taxes), and that Social Security is going to provide about $21,000 per year.
+Assume you have determined that to meet your retirement expenses, you will need about $71,000 of gross income per year (gross means that includes what you would pay in taxes) and that Social Security will provide about $21,000 per year.

-If you decide that it is okay to spend principal down to zero by the time you die, then you would need about $704,000 earning 5% a year to last for 25 years.
-At the end of 25 years, you would have spent all the money.
+If you decide that it is okay to spend the principal down to zero by the time you die, then you would need about $725,000 earning 5% a year to last for 25 years.
+After about 25 years or so, you would have spent all the money.

-In this simplified calculation the answer to how much you need to retire ranges from $700,000 to $1 million.
+In this simplified calculation, the answer to how much you need to retire ranges from $750,000 to $1 million.

 Revising the Gap

-To simplify things, I have ignored two additional factors that are used to determine how much you will need to retire.
+Two additional factors influence how much you will need to retire.
 Those are inflation and life expectancy.

-Unless you know exactly how long you will live, what you will spend each year, and how much of an impact inflation will have, unfortunately, you cannot know exactly how much money you will need to retire.
+Unless you know exactly how long you will live, what you will spend each year, and how much of an impact inflation will have, you can't know exactly how much money you will need to retire.

-You can also run various scenarios where you delay the start of Social Security to your age 70 so you get a higher monthly amount.
-If you still wanted to retire at 66, your gap amount will be higher in your 60's, but then much lower once you reach 70.
-Projecting these scenarios in a retirement income timeline format can help see which decisions may lower the total amount you'll need to retire.
+You can also run various scenarios where you delay the start of Social Security until you're age 70 so you get a higher monthly amount.
+If you still wanted to retire at 66, your gap amount will be higher in your sixties but much lower once you reach 70.
+Projecting these scenarios in a retirement income timeline format can help you see which decisions may lower the total amount you'll need to retire.